As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Netflix has basically seen consistent, exponential growth since it moved over to a streaming style service.
 In fact, it was arguably the first company to do this and has maintained a strong customer base ever since.

-That said, one area that Netflix has always lacked in is the ability to provide high quality audio on their content.
+That said, one area that Netflix has always lacked is the ability to provide high-quality audio on its content.
 This changed a few years ago when they started enabling 5.1 Dolby Digital Plus on some content.

-So in short, yes Netflix does provide surround sound, but it’s worth noting that it’s not on all content.
+So in short, yes Netflix does provide 5.1 but it’s worth noting that it’s not on all content.
 Similarly, there’s no comprehensive list of what content has surround sound enabled on it.

 According to the relevant Netflix help page, content with surround sound enabled will feature the Dolby Digital icon next to its title in the browsing menu.

-While this isn’t as easy as a single list, it at least means you can check surround sound capability while searching for your next streaming binge.
+While this isn’t as easy as a single list, it at least means you can check.
+It’s the “.1” in a 3.1, 5.1 or 7.1 surround sound capability while searching for your next streaming binge.

 One of the main things to bear in mind is that most blockbuster films will have surround sound, as will bigger budget TV shows (although surround sound is less prevalent on TV anyway).

-Conversely, you can expect lower budget content or indie films to not support surround sound.
+Conversely, you can expect lower budget content or indie films to not support surround.
 However, you should find plenty of content that’ll give your speakers a good workout, particularly as the company wakes up to the high demand for good quality audio.

-One blanket rule I have found is that Netflix original titles (both films and TV) support 5.1 channel surround sound as standard, so this content is always a good place to start.
+One blanket rule I have found is that Netflix’s original titles (both films and TV) support 5.1 channel surround sound as standard, so this content is always a good place to start.

-Below are the steps to setting up surround sound on Netflix:
+Below are the steps to set up surround sound on Netflix:

 - Make sure your surround sound system is set up and working as normal.
 Providing this isn’t the first time you’ve used the speakers, it’s fair to assume they’re working fine.